Do you have a chipped or cracked windshield?

 A chipped or cracked windshield is not only an unsightly blemish on a car, it can be a major safety issue, auto experts say.

-Experts say driving with a damaged windshield risks your life and the lives of drivers around you because you are more susceptible to get into an accident.
+Experts say driving with a cracked windshield can risk your life and the lives of drivers around you because you are more susceptible to get into an accident.

 A damaged windshield — or one that hasn’t been properly set and glued into place — can pop out during a collision.
 The windshield also provides structural support for the car, meaning an improperly installed windshield could even cause the roof to collapse.

-Many chips and cracks in windshields can be repaired for less than $100.
+Many chips and cracked windshields can be repaired for less than $100.
 But if the chip gets too big to repair, or if the original crack was too deep or wide, you may need a qualified professional to replace the windshield.

 Although theprocess often takes less than an hour, you’ll want to find a professional who has the right tools and expertise to do the job.
 A technician should first replace the rubberized weather stripping that holds the windshield to the frame of the car along the edges of the glass.
 Typically, after removing any exterior trim and the weather stripping, a coating of adhesive is applied along the edges of the windshield frame, before lifting the glass into place.